FabriceSalvaire/PyDVI/README.rst

 To Go Further
 -------------

-:Warning: The development of PyDVI is on standby since several years now.
+:Warning: The development of PyDvi is on standby since several years now.

 Some idea to go further: